ZHXSpaceProgram/TinyWar/assets/docs/project_guide.md

 ## Todo

-- Add a new state for selecting target area with mouse, for special skills or constructing buildings
+- Add a new state for selecting target area with the mouse, for special CO skills or constructing buildings

+- Add path display and War Fog